kiralong/arc-congen2024-radseq/README.md

 of individuals in the analysis (defined by the `r` parameter in `populations`).
 The value of `n` is set by default equal to that of `M`, with the assumption that the genetic distance within and between individuals is roughly the same.
-The general idea is to chose the paramter that lead to the highest number of usable loci and the least proportion of missing data.
+The general idea is to choose the parameter that leads to the highest number of usable loci and the smallest proportion of missing data.

 **NOTE:** The r80 method just provides general guideliness and is just one of many valid alternatives.
 Some dataset might "respond" differently to contransting